icestar/CumulusAdmin/README.md

 ns.publish("somePublicationName", "somePassword");
 ```

 * To get an overview of the current clients, groups and publications statistics simply query the "clients", "groups" and "publications" tables.
 These contain a complete image of the current state of CumulusServer.
-The tables "groups_clients" and "publications_clients" contain the corresponding mapping between these relations.
+The tables "groups_clients" and "publications_clients" contain the corresponding relational mapping between these relations.
-* To enable/disable developers or applications, change the "enabled" property of the corresponding row in the database.
+* To enable/disable developers or applications just change the "enabled" property of the corresponding object in your database.

 Extending CumulusAdmin
 ----------------------

 It's easy to extend CumulusAdmin from within applications.
 Just make sure to call www:implementedMethod(...) when implementing one of Cumulus' various event handlers.
-Let's say that www/main.lua contains CumulusAdmin and you are creating a new application named "example".
+Let's say that www/main.lua already contains CumulusAdmin and you are creating a new application named "example" and want to use the onConnection handler.
 Then you'd write in www/example/main.lua:

 ```lua
 function onConnection(client, response, connectkey, ...)